kauri-io/Content/OpenZeppelin 101/Crowdsales.md

 ### Validation

-Validation ensures that the specified requirements meet the customers' needs.
-OpenZeppelin has implemented the following contracts:
+Validation contains contracts that add more customization to your crowdsale.
+They limit access to token purchases.

--   **CappedCrowdsale.sol**: Adds a cap to the crowdsale.
+-   **CappedCrowdsale.sol**: Adds a cap or maximum amount of tokens to sell for the duration of the crowdsale.
 If the cap is exceeded, token purchases will not be valid.
-This can help to keep the value of the token in control.
+This helps to keep the value of the token in control.

--   **IndividuallyCappedCrowdsale.sol**: Caps individuals purchases to ensure that not one person owns all the tokens.
+-   **IndividuallyCappedCrowdsale.sol**: Caps an individuals purchases to ensure that not one person owns all the tokens.
+This maintains the value of the token.

--   **WhitelistedCrowdsale.sol**: Only people who are on the whitelist can buy tokens.
+-   **WhitelistedCrowdsale.sol**: Only people on the whitelist can buy tokens and thus you can sell to a more selective group of buyers.

 -   **TimedCrowdsale.sol**: Your crowdsale has an opening and closing time.